Windows Azure SQL Database Provisioning Model

 Once the Windows Azure platform account is created, you can use the Windows Azure Platform Management Portal or the Windows Azure SQL Database Management REST API to create one or more SQL Database servers.
 The Management portal provides a user interface that you can use to provision servers and logins, and to quickly create databases.
 The Database Management API is a REST API for managing SQL Database servers and server-level firewall rules programmatically.

-Starting with SQL Database May 2011 release, SQL Database supports creating multiple servers for each Windows Azure platform subscription.
+SQL Database supports creating multiple servers for each Windows Azure platform subscription.
 You can provision multiple SQL Database servers in the same or different data centers around the world and all of your servers can be bound to a single subscription.
 This provides a single bill for all your servers and enables you to create additional servers without needing to create a new subscription at the Microsoft Online Services Customer Portal.
 Each SQL Database server has its own firewall rules, databases, logins, and users.

 By default, SQL Database supports up to 6 servers per subscription and 150 databases in each SQL Database server, including the master database.
 An extension of this limit is available.
 For more information, contact a customer support representative at the Microsoft Online Services Customer Portal.
 When you enable or disable your subscription at the Microsoft Online Services Customer Portal, SQL Database enables or disables all servers and databases associated with that subscription automatically.